 Remote and Rugged

-Ara Irititja digital archives are in Anangu communities in South Australia, Northern Territory and Western Australia.
-Anangu navigate the digital archive, write in information, stories and reflections, and use passwords to restrict access to specific items.
+Ara Irititja is accessed in Anangu communities in South Australia, Northern Territory and Western Australia.
+Anangu navigate the digital archive, write in information, stories and reflections in real time, and alert administrators to restrict access to specific items.

 In the past, Anangu were photographed and their knowledge recorded and published without any negotiation.
 Today, Anangu are careful to determine how their history and culture are presented to the world-wide audience.
 The multimedia interactive program created by Ara Irititja and Rightside Response called Ara Winki: Life on the Pitjantjatjara Lands and Ara Irititja’s App titled Ara Winki No 1 are examples of how Anangu prefer to share information.